-Allie Auton Showcases Her Busty Assets In Stunning ‘Comeback’ On Instagram
+Allie Auton Showcases Her Busty Assets In Stunning 'Comeback' Post On Instagram

 Model Allie Auton thrilled her 617,000 Instagram followers with a trio of tantalizing snaps in an update on Saturday, January 16.
-The Australian beauty made up for nearly a week of silence on her social media page with her tantalizing appearance, and reassured fans in the caption that she had missed them in her absence.
+The Australian beauty made up for nearly a week of silence on her social media page with her appearance, and she reassured fans in the caption that she had missed them in her absence.

-Allie also mentioned her strapless mini dress, which she noted was exceptionally cozy in addition to looking incredible.
+Allie also mentioned her strapless mini dress, which she noted was exceptionally cozy in addition to looking incredibly sexy.
 It featured a stretchy, sandy-colored fabric that was an attractive complement to her fair hair and golden complexion.

 Allie added to her stylish look with a few accessories.
 She wore a pair of sunglasses with tortoiseshell frames perched on top of her head, and two necklaces, one of which featured the brand name "Dior" spelled out gold letters.